Email Discussion List Guidelines

 Restrain the urge to email someone admonishing them about a posting.

-If you have a complaint about someone or a thread please email it directly to me ( eric(at)elecraft.com ) and I'll address it.
+If you have a complaint about someone or a thread please email it directly to me (firstname.lastname@example.org) and I'll address it.

-I will step in when I feel it is necessary to end a thread. (eric(at)elecraft.com)
+I will step in when I feel it is necessary to end a thread. (email@example.com)

 5a1.
 Please exercise restraint in posting when a thread is getting heavily covered.
 10 to 20+ posts on one topic in a day is usually excessive.